mgks/docs/docs/smart-webview/plugins/biometric-auth.md

 ---

+## Secure, Non-Bypassable Gate

+The authentication flow is designed to be a true security gate, not just a dismissible prompt.

+- **Blocking Overlay:** When authentication is triggered, a full-screen overlay immediately blocks all app content, preventing any "glimpses" of the underlying UI.
+- **Non-Dismissible:** The biometric prompt cannot be dismissed by tapping outside of it.
+The user must either authenticate successfully or explicitly exit the app.
+- **Persistent Lock:** If the user sends the app to the background and then resumes it, the authentication flow is automatically re-triggered, preventing bypass through the "recents" screen.

+---

 ## Setup and Configuration

-1.  **Obtain the Plugin:** Acquire the plugin files through a GitHub sponsorship.
+1.  **Obtain the Plugin:** Acquire the `BiometricPlugin.java` file through a GitHub sponsorship.
-2.  **Add to Project:** Place the `BiometricPlugin.java` file in the `app/src/main/java/mgks/os/swv/plugins/` directory.
+2.  **Add to Project:** Place the file in the `plugins/` directory.
 3.  **Enable Plugin:** Ensure the plugin is enabled in `SmartWebView.java`:
     ```java
     put("BiometricPlugin", true);
     ```
-4.  **Configure Prompt:** You can optionally modify the text shown in the biometric prompt by editing the `BiometricPrompt.PromptInfo.Builder` settings inside the plugin's `initialize` method.
+4.  **Configure Auth on Launch:** To enable authentication every time the app starts, go to `Playground.java` and set the `authOnAppLaunch` config to `true`.

+    ```java
+    // In Playground.java -> configurePlugins()
+    runPluginAction("BiometricPlugin", plugin -> {
+        Map<String, Object> config = SmartWebView.getPluginManager().getPluginConfig("BiometricPlugin");
+        if (config != null) {
+            config.put("authOnAppLaunch", true); // Set to true to enable
+        }
+    });
+    ```
+    If `false` (the default), authentication will only be triggered manually from your JavaScript.

 ---
 ## Usage